- Jul 26, 2021

 This is something that happens to everyone, yes – especially when they’re just starting out.
 But it’s also a clear-cut example of why micro influencers in social media marketing are so important.
 What are they, why do they matter and how can you use them to your advantage?
 You’re about to find out.

 What is an Influencer in Terms of Social Networking?

 In order to get a better understanding of social media micro influencer, you first need to learn more about their larger counterparts – influencers.

 In the context of social media, an influencer is a user on sites like Facebook, Twitter, Instagram and more who have already established credibility in a specific industry.
 They usually already have largely established user bases (and a whole lot of followers, to boot) and their opinion is one that, to put it mildly, matters.
 Thanks to the authenticity they’ve established and the reach they’ve developed, it’s easy for these people to persuade people using the power of their opinion alone.

 An example of this idea in action is playing out across pop culture right now, where certain movie review sites seem to have a great deal of sway over the general public.
 It’s gotten to the point where even if you see the latest blockbuster in the theaters and legitimately like it, you probably still want to wait and see what Red Letter Media has to say before forming your own opinion.
 Once you hear their latest takedown of whatever Marvel or “Star Wars” movie hit theaters that week, it will likely sway your own in some way.
-This is the power of influencers in action and make no mistake, it’s happening across every industry you can think of.
+This is the power of influencers in action and makes no mistake, it’s happening across every industry you can think of.